The Carpentries Bylaws

 Each Member of the Executive Council is responsible for:

-knowing the organisation’s mission, policies, programs, and needs
+knowing the organisation’s mission, vision, policies, programs, and needs

 reading and understanding the organisation’s financial statements

 serving as active advocates and ambassadors for the organisation necessary for The Carpentries to advance its mission

 leveraging connections, networks, and resources to develop collective action to fully achieve The Carpentries’ mission